mahyarap/rss-reader/README.md

 Celery. `eventlet` uses cooperative multitasking which works very well for IO-bound use cases.

+The API is versioned to facilitate introducing new features and removing deprecated ones.

 I used the `signiture` and `group` features of Celery for parallel processing of the tasks in the workers.